Kylie Jenner Just Sold Over Half Her Beauty Empire For $600 Million

-Since becoming the youngest "self-made" billionaire with a cosmetics company last valued at $900 million, everyone wants a slice of Kylie Jenner's beauty pie.
+Since becoming the youngest self-made billionaire with a cosmetics company last valued at $900 million USD, everyone wants a slice of Kylie Jenner's beauty pie.
 Now, thanks to a major deal with beauty conglomerate Coty Inc, it's about to be bigger than ever.

 Advertisement